-Law unchanged by the act, establishes additional fees to be charged for copies of vital records.
-An additional \$4.50 fee must be charged for each certified copy of a birth record, certification of birth, or death record.
-Of this fee, \$3 must be forwarded to the State Treasurer for deposit in the Children's Trust Fund and the remainder forwarded for deposit in the Family Violence Prevention Fund.
-A local commissioner of health or local registrar of vital statistics is permitted to retain up to 3% of the \$4.50 fee to be used for costs directly related to the collection and forwarding of the fee.
+Of the \$4.50 additional fee for a certified copy of a birth record, certification of birth, or death record, \$3 must be forwarded to the State Treasurer for deposit in the Children's Trust Fund.
+The remainder, \$1.50, must be forwarded for deposit in the Family Violence Prevention Fund.
+However, a local commissioner of health or local registrar of vital statistics is permitted to retain up to 3% of the \$4.50 fee to be used for costs directly related to the collection and forwarding of the fee.

-An additional \$16.50 fee must be charged on the filing for a divorce decree or decree of dissolution.
-Of this fee, \$11 must be forwarded to the State Treasurer for deposit into the Children's Trust Fund and \$5.50 forwarded for deposit into the Family Violence Prevention Fund.
-A county clerk of courts, though, may retain up to 3% of the fee to be used for costs directly related to the collection and forwarding of the fee.
+Of the \$16.50 additional fee for filing for a divorce decree or decree of dissolution, \$11 must be forwarded to the State Treasurer for deposit into the Children's Trust Fund and \$5.50 must be forwarded for deposit into the Family

+Violence Prevention Fund.
+A county clerk of courts, though, may retain up to 3% of the \$16.50 fee to be used for costs directly related to the collection and forwarding of the fee.

-The act changes the times by which the fees must be forwarded.
-Under prior law, all of the additional fees, other than the percentage retained by the local officials, had to be forwarded to the State Treasurer not later than the tenth day of the immediately following month.
-Under the act, the additional fees on certified copies of birth records, certifications of birth, and death records, other than the percentage retained by the local officials, must be forwarded not later than 30 days following the end of each quarter.
+Under current law, all of the additional fees, other than the percentage retained by the local officials, must be forwarded to the State Treasurer not later than the tenth day of the immediately following month.
+The bill changes the times by which the fees must be forwarded.
+The additional fees on certified copies of birth records, certifications of birth, and death records, other than the percentage retained by the local officials, must be forwarded not later than 30 days following the end of each quarter.
 The additional fees for filings for divorce decrees and decrees of dissolution, other than the percentage retained by the court clerks, must be forwarded not later than 20 days following the end of each month.